inzapp/sbd/README.md

 SBD output gives the probability map that objects will be included in the corresponding grid cell, not in the 0 and 1 binaries.<br>
 Therefore, the closer the label is to the actual object segmentation, the more accurate the model is.<br>

-This can look exactly the same as class probability map in YOLO.<br>
+This is a completely different mechanism from YOLO or SSD, a popular object detection algorithm.<br>
-However, SBD does not have channels of x, y, with, height and objectness.<br>
+SBD does not have channels of x, y, with, height and objectness.<br>

 So how do you extract the location of the object?<br>
 The key to SBD is to use the probability map converted to channel-first-ordering as an image.<br>